ssh_config - OpenSSH SSH client configuration files

 user is present to supply the password. default

-yes: additionally check the host IP address in
+yes: check IP address in

 known_hosts detects if a host key changed due to DNS spoofing.
+Default

 | protocol version 1. , |